 When making an instrument my goal is to create a guitar with the highest degree of both form and function.
 One with high artistic merit and with the tone, response and playability of a fine hand crafted instrument.

 I have crafted over 160 instruments to my own intuitive style since 1990.
 I came in to this craft from a life-long passion of creating art, mostly in wood.

 My woods are selected from a variety of sources, and have now a good collection of traditional and New Zealand native pieces.
 I only use aged and dry woods.
 Some Kauri in stock is over 100 years old from cutting.

 Native New Zealand woods regularly used in my guitar making include Kahikatea, Kauri, Kowhai, Houhere, Rimu, Matai, Tawa, Tawhai, Totara, Rewa Rewa, Black Maire, Ake-ake and Puriri.
 These woods perform comparably to traditional guitar-making woods.
 I also use classical woods e.g. European spruce, mahogany, ebony and rosewood.
 Ultimately, it all comes down to the Luthier's skill.

-Over the years I have received many queries regarding New Zealand native woods.
-Consequently, I am in the process of compiling a directory of New Zealand Native Woods: their history, properties and uses for guitar making.
-You can access the directory to date in PDF on my Downloads page.
+Over the years I have received many queries regarding the properties of New Zealand native woods in relation to lutherie.
+You can access my Directory of NZ native woods in PDF on my Downloads page.

 After years of experimentation with woods, bracing patterns, body styles and finishing etc., I have come to some firm conclusions as to what makes a first class sounding and playing instrument; culminating in producing a high-end made guitar with the WOW! factor.